kurianbenoy/myblog/posts/2019/2019-07-19-Thoughts_on_linux_distros.md

 ---
+aliases:
+- /dgplug/linux/2019/07/19/Thoughts_on_linux_distros
+author: Kurian Benoy
+categories:
+- linux
+- dgplug
+date: '2019-07-19'
+layout: post
 title: Thoughts on linux distros
-type: post
-tags: [linux, dgplug]
-author: Kurian Benoy

 ---

 Linux comes in different variants based on your taste, interest and system design choices.
 Some of the most notable